What’s the difference between life coaching and therapy?

 Where will we meet?

-We’ll meet in the way that’s most convenient for you: either by phone, Zoom or Skype; or at a quiet coffee shop or park, etc. as feasible.
+We’ll meet in the way that’s most convenient for you: either by phone or Zoom, or at a quiet coffee shop or park, etc. as feasible.

 Why the lack of Google reviews?